egreiner/IegTools.FluentPollster/README.md

 ## Why another polling library?
+I need polling for two scenarios
+- get data from the ViessmannApi
+- get Temperatures from 1-Wire Bus DS18B20 sensors

 I found that FluentScheduler didn't meet my requirements.
 I had some ideas and well it's less than 500 loc at the moment, so that's nothing.
 Hey and it's fun.